A Modern Authentication Model for The Financial Industry

 Once the principles of RBA became the industry standard, it set off a race between hackers and enterprises.
 Companies began the search for the strongest layers to add on to their authentication schemes.
 Cybercriminals for their part started to produce methods to circumvent these new authentication methods, leading to the undermining of leading second-factor methods.
 This has kicked off a seemingly endless back-and-forth, with users searching for new ways to secure their digital identities, and hackers scrambling to break them.

-Of course compounding this pressure on companies to secure client accounts has been the growing requirements of data regulation policies.
+Of course compounding this pressure on companies to secure client accounts has been the growing requirement of data regulation policies.
 More and more legislation governing the storage and use of sensitive information, from state laws such as New York’s recent DFS requirements, to continent-wide regulations like GDPR have added mounds of new responsibilities for organizations, that often leave them holding the bag in the event of a breach.

 What ultimately emerged from this trend was companies finding themselves having to deal with a serious conundrum.

 The financial industry as a whole faced the challenge of addressing two distinct needs when it came to digital authentication.
-On the one hand, the need for seamless user experience, or UX, is tantamount from an operational perspective.
+On the one hand, the need for a seamless user experience, or UX, is tantamount from an operational perspective.
 Companies want smooth UX in order to offer their clients unfettered engagement with online tools.
 But opposing the aspiration for ease of use, companies need to contend with the security reality that demands multiple layers of protection, and additional factors for high-risk operations.

 The adaptive methods of authentication that had emerged to address the authentication challenge had advantages in improving user experience, as they avoided making low-risk activities long and complicated, or high-risk activities too easy.
 However, such as solution requires the system administrator to set up policies, risk level and users roles on the backend or trusting a behavioral algorithm to make some of these assessments.
 This is a high maintenance security system, requiring the security admin to act as a UX expert, and is not very efficient for the more complicated scenarios of authentication, burdening both the users and administrators.